phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

-You will only see both "Push number 1" and "Push number 2" in the shade.
+You will see both "Push number 1" and "Push number 2" in the shade.

 ## Inbox Stacking